Home / Back to Blog

 The timing of care navigation is particularly important.
 These services typically occur upstream in the care process, engaging patients at the moment they need guidance on where to go and how to access care.
 Navigation staff handle inbound patient queries and provide immediate, accessible responses to reduce patient frustration that often occurs with unresponsive health plan member lines.

-What is Care Coordination?
+What is Care Management?

-Care Coordination operates downstream from navigation services and involves clinical staff, often nurses, who manage post-visit activities.
+Care Management operates downstream from navigation services and involves clinical staff, often nurses, who manage post-visit activities.
 Once a patient has established care relationships, coordination takes over to manage the complex web of follow-up services and referrals that emerge from clinical encounters.

-Care coordination generates savings by reducing unnecessary referrals and managing in-network provider relationships effectively.
+Care management generates savings by reducing unnecessary referrals and managing in-network provider relationships effectively.
 The clinical expertise required for this role allows staff to make informed decisions about appropriate next steps in patient care pathways.

 Key differences in practice

 Staffing requirements differ significantly between these functions.
 Navigation relies on non-clinical staff who excel at customer service, benefits knowledge, and basic healthcare system guidance.
-Coordination requires clinical expertise, typically from nursing professionals who can assess medical needs and make informed decisions about care sequencing.
+Management requires clinical expertise, typically from nursing professionals who can assess medical needs and make informed decisions about care sequencing.

 Integrated approach to patient support

-Both navigation and coordination contribute to cost management through different mechanisms.
+Both navigation and management contribute to cost management through different mechanisms.
 Navigation generates upstream savings by directing patients to appropriate services from the start, preventing costly misallocation of resources.
 Primary and specialty care visits facilitated through effective navigation produce savings by ensuring consultations occur with appropriate providers and unnecessary procedures are avoided.

-Coordination manages downstream savings through effective referral management and utilization of direct networks that provide significant cost reductions on services such as infusions and imaging.
+Management leads to downstream savings through effective referral management and utilization of direct networks that provide significant cost reductions on services such as infusions and imaging.
 The ability to coordinate these services through established networks can reduce costs by 10-20% while maintaining quality standards.

 Together, these functions establish a comprehensive approach to patient support that addresses both immediate access needs and longer-term care management requirements.
 Understanding these distinct roles helps healthcare organizations deploy resources effectively and ensures patients receive appropriate support throughout their care journey.